-The typical home office set-up of a PC screen and base unit should be fine for an extension lead.
+The typical home office set-up of a laptop and docking station should be fine for an extension lead.
 There also should not be any problem adding a phone charger or desk lamp.
 But high wattage appliances, like a hair dryer or space heater, should never be plugged into the same extension lead.
-Below is a handy socket overload calculator to check that you are not plugging in too many appliances at once.
+You can use the overload calculator on the link below to check that you are not plugging in too many appliances at once.
+Overloading Sockets | Electrical Safety First